-According to the National Institute of Diabetes and Digestive and Kidney Diseases, men who have diabetes are 2 to 3 times more likely to develop ED in comparison to men who do not.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, men who have diabetes are two to three times more likely to develop ED in comparison to men who do not.4

 Diabetes may also cause endothelial dysfunction.
-Endothelial dysfunction is a type of coronary artery disease where there are no heart artery blockages, however, the large blood vessels on the heart’s surface constrict instead of dilating.
+Endothelial dysfunction is a type of coronary artery disease where there are no heart artery blockages.5 However, the large blood vessels on the heart’s surface constrict instead of dilating.
 This condition may cause chronic chest pain.

 Whether you're developing ED, currently struggling with the disorder, or are looking to prevent it as you age, this article will help you learn more about ED and disease control.

-Nitric oxide is necessary for the penis muscles and blood vessels to relax.
+Nitric oxide (NO) is necessary for the penis muscles and vessels to relax.
 This process allows the penis to become engorged with blood and reach a full erection.
-Dietary supplements that naturally boost the production of nitric oxide in the body are very popular.
-There are also plenty of foods that boost nitric oxide naturally as well.
+Dietary supplements that naturally boost the production of NO in the body are very popular.
+There are also plenty of foods that boost NO naturally as well.

 L-Arginine is an amino acid found in protein-rich foods such as poultry, fish, red meat, and dairy.
-L-arginine converts into nitric oxide, which is music to your blood vessels.
+L-arginine converts into NO, which is music to your blood vessels.

-Oranges (also high in vitamin c) and blueberries are both flavonoid-rich foods that improve blood circulation and lower ED risk.
+Oranges (also high in vitamin C) and blueberries are both flavonoid-rich foods that improve blood circulation and erectile function.

-A study published by The American Journal of Clinical Nutrition concluded that a habitual intake of foods high in flavonoids reduced erectile dysfunction incidences.
+A study published by The American Journal of Clinical Nutrition concluded that a habitual intake of foods high in flavonoids reduced erectile dysfunction incidences.7

-Incorporate blueberries and oranges into your diet as freely as you'd like since they're both super healthy and low in calories.
+Incorporate blueberries and oranges into your diet as freely as you'd like since they're both super healthy flavonoid-rich fruits and low in calories.

 A refreshing summer treat that tastes delicious and improves your sexual health.

 Watermelon is packed with lycopene and L-citrulline.
-Lycopene is an antioxidant that is good for your heart health, blood flow, and prostate.
+Lycopene is an antioxidant that is good for your heart, blood flow, and prostate.

-L-citrulline is an amino acid that your kidneys transform into amino acid L-arginine and nitric oxide.
-Evidence suggests that L-citrulline can also lower blood pressure and improve cardiovascular health.
+L-citrulline is an amino acid that your kidneys transform into L-arginine and nitric oxide.8 Evidence suggests that L-citrulline can also lower blood pressure and improve cardiovascular health.

-Nitric oxide production is important for your blood vessels and allows your arteries to relax and boost blood flow throughout your body.
+NO production is important to stimulate blood flow and allows your arteries to relax and boost blood flow throughout your body.